 who is responsible for:

-developing, maintaining and updating the entity’s fraud control plan
+developing, maintaining and updating the entity’s fraud and corruption control plans

-regularly coordinating the entity’s fraud control assessment
+regularly coordinating the entity’s fraud and corruption control assessment

-coordinating fraud reporting mechanisms
+coordinating fraud and corruption reporting mechanisms

-how the guidance in Resource Management Guide No. 201 is to be applied in the entity
+how the guidance in RMG 201 is to be applied in the entity

-the role of fraud control officers (if applicable)
+the role of officials who are responsible for managing risks of fraud and corruption

-the entity’s fraud prevention processes, such as specific internal controls and integrating fraud prevention into policy and program design and implementation
+the entity’s fraud and corruption prevention processes, such as specific internal controls and integrating fraud and corruption prevention into policy and program design and implementation

-how the entity’s fraud control activities are monitored
+how the entity’s fraud and corruption control activities are monitored

-the process for reporting suspected fraud
+the process for reporting suspected fraud and corruption

-the process for investigating suspected fraud and when it is necessary to refer suspected fraud to a Commonwealth law enforcement agency (e.g. the Australian Federal Police)
+the process for investigating suspected fraud and corruption and when it is necessary to refer suspected fraud to a Commonwealth law enforcement agency (e.g. the Australian Federal Police)

-the requirements for recording suspected fraud, actions taken in handling the matter, and the outcomes of investigations or actions taken
+the requirements for recording suspected fraud and corruption, actions taken in handling the matter, and the outcomes of investigations or actions taken

-the actions to be taken following the identification of fraud (e.g. referring the matter for criminal prosecution, taking civil action, or applying administrative or disciplinary sanctions), and who is responsible for taking those actions
+the actions to be taken following the identification of fraud and corruption (e.g. referring the matter for criminal prosecution, taking civil action, or applying administrative or disciplinary sanctions), and who is responsible for taking those actions

-a requirement for officials to undergo fraud awareness and prevention training and, where appropriate, fraud control or investigation training
+a requirement for officials to undergo fraud and corruption awareness and prevention training and, where appropriate, fraud and corruption control or investigation training

-the measures to be put in place to ensure that external service providers are aware of the Australian Government’s and the entity’s position on fraud control, and to meet the standard of accountability required under the PGPA Act
+the measures to be put in place to ensure that external service providers are aware of the Australian Government’s and the entity’s position on fraud and corruption control, and to meet the standard of accountability required under the PGPA Act

-which entity’s fraud control plan applies if officials are undertaking activities for another Commonwealth entity.
+which entity’s fraud and corruption control plans apply if officials are undertaking activities for another Commonwealth entity.